Table of Contents

 Acquiring a new customer is 5 to 25 times more expensive than keeping those you already have.
 A business that consistently shoots for new acquisitions as their primary sales objective, will inevitably fall short with modern consumers.
 The less you prioritize people, the less they will buy from you.

 Modern customer relationship management is about forming long-term relationships and treating the buyer as a unique individual.
 The more a brand focuses on customer experience, the more likely buyers will do business.
-It also creates a higher level of brand loyalty, which means, if/when you mess up, people are much more forgiving.

 What is Relationship Marketing?